1991 Aragonese regional election

-The 1991 Aragonese regional election was held on Sunday, 26 May 1991, to elect the 3rd Cortes of the autonomous community of Aragon.
+A regional election was held in Aragon on Sunday, 26 May 1991, to elect the 3rd Cortes of the autonomous community.
 All 67 seats in the Cortes were up for election.
-The election was held simultaneously with regional elections in 12 other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in 12 other autonomous communities and local elections all throughout Spain.

 The main loser in the election was the Democratic and Social Centre (CDS), which lost all of its 6 seats.
 The Aragonese Party (PAR) also lost two seats.
 The main gainers were the main two national parties, the Spanish Socialist Workers' Party (PSOE) and the newly created People's Party (PP).
 United Left also gained 1 seat.

 The new legislature elected Emilio Eiroa of the PAR as the new President of Aragon by 34 votes to 33, after Hipólito Gómez de las Roces' refusal to reach a new agreement with the PP. All PAR and PP deputies supported Eiroa's election while the PSOE and IU deputies voted against.
 The tight arithmetic in the new legislature was further complicated in November 1992 when a PP deputy, Emilio Gomáriz, resigned from the PP, leaving him holding the balance of power between the PP-PAR bloc and the PSOE-IU bloc.
 In September 1993 the PSOE introduced a no-confidence motion against President Eiroa.
 In the subsequent vote Gomáriz appeared visibly nervous and claimed that he had received death threats against his children.
 He voted with the PSOE and IU deputies for Socialist José Marco as new President.

 Overview

 Electoral system

 The Cortes of Aragon were the devolved, unicameral legislature of the autonomous community of Aragon, having legislative power in regional matters as defined by the Spanish Constitution and the Aragonese Statute of Autonomy, as well as the ability to vote confidence in or withdraw it from a regional president.

 Voting for the Cortes was on the basis of universal suffrage, which comprised all nationals over 18 years of age, registered in Aragon and in full enjoyment of their political rights.
 The 67 members of the Cortes of Aragon were elected using the D'Hondt method and a closed list proportional representation, with an electoral threshold of three percent of valid votes—which included blank ballots—being applied in each constituency.
 Seats were allocated to constituencies, corresponding to the provinces of Huesca, Teruel and Zaragoza, with each being allocated an initial minimum of 13 seats and the remaining 28 being distributed in proportion to their populations (provided that the seat-to-population ratio in the most populated province did not exceed 2.75 times that of the least populated one).

-The use of the D'Hondt method might result in a higher effective threshold, depending on the district magnitude.
+In smaller constituencies, the use of the electoral method resulted in an effective threshold based on the district magnitude and the distribution of votes among candidacies.